simonliii/NanoGPS/README.md

 ![Picture of the pinout on a 4x7-Segmented Display.](https://github.com/simonliii/NanoGPS/assets/18261239/567cfaec-05b5-45c7-86c9-c068eccd28fb)

 #### Resistors
-We will connect a 330 Ohm resistor to each of the segment pins (SP).
+We will connect a 330 Ohm resistor to each of the segment pins.
 These are as follows:
 - Pin 1
 - Pin 2
 - Pin 3